reactjs/react.dev/src/content/reference/react/useReducer.md

 ### Adding a reducer to a component {/*adding-a-reducer-to-a-component*/}

-Call `useReducer` at the top level of your component to manage state with a [reducer.](/learn/extracting-state-logic-into-a-reducer)
+Call `useReducer` at the top level of your component to manage State with a [reducer.](/learn/extracting-state-logic-into-a-reducer)

 ```js [[1, 8, "state"], [2, 8, "dispatch"], [4, 8, "reducer"], [3, 8, "{ age: 42 }"]]
 import { useReducer } from 'react';